-About as far north on the West Coast as you can drive, Karamea is roughly 3 hours from Greymouth heading north.
-The scenic journey takes you along the coast and on through the villages of Granity, Mokihinui and Little Wanganui.
+About as far north on the West Coast, as you can drive, Karamea is roughly 3 hours from Greymouth heading north.
+The scenic journey takes you along the coast and on through the villages of Granity, Mokihinui, and Little Wanganui.
 Enjoy the best of the rugged coastline along the way finishing up at the edge of the Kahurangi National Park.

 Situated near the mouth of the Buller River, Westport has a population of around 4000 people.
 The town’s coal mining history is well represented in its heritage and arts; check out the Coaltown Museum or take a self-guided walk full of historical buildings and street views.

-Jet boating, rafting, caving and horse trekking are popular activities in and around Westport as well as coal mine tours.
+Jet boating, rafting, caving, and horse trekking are popular activities in and around Westport as well as coal mine tours.

 The largest town and the commercial hub of the West Coast, Greymouth is conveniently centrally located and is a great base for exploring the West Coast and all it has to offer.
-Built on the back of mining and forestry industries the now heavily tourist orientated town has a population nearing 10,000 people.
+Built on the back of mining and forestry industries the now heavily tourist-orientated town has a population nearing 10,000 people.

-The popular Tranz Apline train stops at Greymouth after travelling on from Christchurch and through the Alps via Arthurs Pass.
+The popular Tranz Apline train stops at Greymouth after traveling on from Christchurch and through the Alps via Arthurs Pass.
 The town is known for its wide array of outdoor adventure activities and it is home to the historic Monteiths Brewery.

-The National Kiwi Centre is located at Hokitika and has live kiwi, tuatara and giant eels on display or you can carve your own greenstone pendant with local carvers Bonz ‘N’ Stonz.
+The National Kiwi Centre is located at Hokitika and has live kiwi, tuatara, and giant eels on display or you can carve your own greenstone pendant with local carvers Bonz ‘N’ Stonz.

 Just below Hokitika is the small township of Ruatapu.
 Located on the coastline between Hokitika and the settlement of Ross, Ruatapu is the perfect place to stop for a spot of lunch or tea during your West Coast road trip.